-- (1) Letter of Approval: In order to receive a Letter of Approval or license from the Office under the process set forth in OAR 415-012-0000 to 090, (Standards for Approval/Licensure of Alcohol and Other Drug Abuse Programs) an alcohol and other drug abuse treatment program shall meet the standards set forth in these rules and any other administrative rules applicable to the program. - (2) An alcohol and other drug abuse treatment program seeking approval under these rules shall establish to the satisfaction of the Office that the local alcoholism and other drug planning committee was actively involved in the review of the treatment program as it relates to the community mental health program plan. - (3) Inspection: The Office shall inspect at least every two years each treatment program under these rules. - (4) Renewals: The renewal of a letter of approval or license shall be governed by OAR 415-012-0040. - (5) Denial, Revocation, Nonrenewal, Suspension: The denial, revocation, nonrenewal, or suspension of a letter of approval/license for a program may be based on any of the grounds set forth in OAR
+(1) Letter of Approval: In order to receive a Letter of Approval or license from the Office under the process set forth in OAR 415-012-0000 to 0090, (Standards for Approval/Licensure of Alcohol and Other Drug Abuse Programs) an alcohol and other drug abuse treatment program shall meet the standards set forth in these rules and any other administrative rules applicable to the program.

+(2) Variances: Requirements and standards for requesting and granting variances or exceptions to these rules for alcohol and drug abuse treatment programs are found in OAR 415-012-0090, Standards for Approval/Licensure of Alcohol and Other Drug Abuse Programs, Variance or Exception.

+(3) Denial, Revocation, Nonrenewal, Suspension: The denial, revocation, nonrenewal, or suspension of a letter of approval/license for a program may be based on any of the grounds set forth in OAR 415-012-0060, Standards for Approval/Licensure of Alcohol and Other Drug Abuse Programs.

-- 415-012-0060, Standards for Approval/Licensure of Alcohol and Other Drug Abuse Programs. - (6) In addition to the grounds set forth in OAR 415-012-0060, the Assistant Director may deny, revoke, refuse to renew, or suspend a letter of approval when he or she determines that the issuance or continuation of the letter of approval or license would be inconsistent with the public interest.
-In determining the public interest, the Assistant Director shall consider the following factors, or any one of them, which apply to the applicant, licensee, or any person holding a 5 percent or greater financial interest in the program or which apply to the medical director, clinical supervisor, or staff: - (a) Any convictions under any federal or state law relating to any controlled substance; - (b) Furnishing of false or fraudulent material in any application for a letter of approval; or - (c) Any other factors relevant to, and consistent with, the public health or safety.
+(4) In addition to the grounds set forth in OAR 415-012-0060, the Assistant Director may deny, revoke, refuse to renew, or suspend a letter of approval or license when he or she determines that the issuance or continuation of the letter of approval or license would be inconsistent with the public interest.
+In determining the public interest, the Assistant Director shall consider the following factors, or any one of them, which apply to the applicant, licensee, or any person holding a 5 percent or greater financial interest in the program or which apply to the medical director, clinical supervisor, or staff:

+(a) Any convictions under any federal or state law relating to any controlled substance or related to such person's involvement in the administration of a state or federally funded public assistance or treatment program;

+(b) Furnishing of false or fraudulent material in any application for a letter of approval; or

+(c) Any other factors relevant to, and consistent with, the public health or safety.